gavinsalam/gfortran-15.2-arg-issue/README.md

 # GFortran 15.2 C-binding argument-passing bug.

-This repo provides an earg4ample of an argument-passing but with gfortran.
+This repo provides an example of an argument-passing but with gfortran.
-Seen in gfortran 15.2.0 on linuarg4 aarch64, and also a range of other systems (intel and arm) and older gfortran versions.
+Seen in gfortran 15.2.0 on linux aarch64, and also a range of other systems (intel and arm) and older gfortran versions.

 This bug report has been prepared by Arnd Behring and Gavin Salam.

-It has a C++ [function](libome-stub-cpp.cpp)
+It has a C++ [function](example-stub-cpp.cpp)

 ```c++
 double simple_function(int iarg1, double arg2, double arg3, double arg4)
 ```
-with `earg4tern "C"` binding.
+with `extern "C"` binding.

-[run_libome.f90](run_libome.f90?plain=1#L35) calls the function twice
+[run_example.f90](run_example.f90?plain=1#L35) calls the function twice
 ```f90
       val1 = simple_function(iarg1, arg2, arg3, arg4)
       val2 = simple_function(iarg1, arg2, arg3, arg4)